julianvollmer/node-websockets/doc/upgrade.md

 * `url`, String, Contains the WebSocket url.
 * `options`, Object, Contains options (e.g. Sec-WebSocket headers), Optional.
-* `callback`, Function, Called on response with `Error` argument (null if no error), `Socket` object and synced `options`, Optional.
+* `callback`, Function, Executed on response, Optional.

 This will send a http upgrade request to the specified `url`.
-The response is validated and the callback will contain the socket object and the settings like `Sec-WebSocket-Extensions` or `Sec-WebSocket-Protocol`.
+The response is validated and the callback will contain the socket object and synced header settings like `Sec-WebSocket-Extensions` or `Sec-WebSocket-Protocol`.
+In case of an error you need to handle the passed error object.
+If no error occoured err will be `null`.

 ## upgrade.handleUpgradeRequest(request, socket, [options], [callback])